stoplightio/elements/docs/introduction.md

 There are two main use cases for Elements, with slightly different components split across two different packages.

 If you have one single API with a single OpenAPI document that needs turning into API Reference Documentation, you want the "API Component" in the main Elements package.
+This can be used with any OpenAPI definition via a URL or JavaScript object, and **you do not need a Stoplight Account.**

 If you have multiple APIs and Markdown Articles to present all together, you want the "StoplightProject Component", which is one of the first components in the Dev Portal package.
+It will allow Stoplight users to render an [entire project](https://meta.stoplight.io/docs/platform/2.-workspaces/b.adding-projects.md), with multiple APIs and articles mixed in together.

 The full feature comparison of the two packages: